Can I teach more than one course?

 The interview is around 45-60 minutes, during which we will ask candidates about their academic background and interests, their teaching experience and their pedagogical style.
 Candidates are asked to prepare in advance of the interview a rough outline of the syllabus they wish to teach, and a detailed, one-hour lesson plan, of which we ask them to ‘teach’ five to ten minutes.
 There are generally two interviewers, and we will contact candidates with a decision by the end of the week, if not sooner.

 Where will the interview be?
 I won’t be based nearby until the summer.

 We recognise that many of our tutors our based elsewhere for the rest of the year.
-Interviews generally take place at our offices in Oxford, Cambridge or London depending on the course you have applied for.
-If you are outside the UK we may be able to make alternative arrangements.
+Therefore, interviews generally take place online via Google Hangouts.

 Is there parking available where I will be teaching?

 Some sites have parking and some don’t, so it is a good idea to enquire before planning a commute by car.
 You can contact the academic team at email@example.com

 Our pay is better than other summer schools because we want to attract and retain the best quality tutors to teach our courses and uphold our reputation as a world-class education provider.
 We pay our tutors based on their level of academic expertise and years of teaching experience.
 For 9-12s and 13-15s, the pay is a set fee per course.
 For 16-17 and 18-24 the fee is per teaching hour.
 The rate takes into consideration preparatory work and marking time, and these are not paid for in addition.
 Training and induction sessions are unpaid.